ALRW/dayAsADev/courseSections/section7.md

 ```
 that was you programming the back-end server to perform the task of automatically getting you a particular resource when you asked for it.

-the `index.erb` that you created is your front end: the resource that will be returned to you and rendered in your web browser.
-Developers who work creating content for both the front end and back end are known as a full-stack developers.
+the `index.erb` that you created is your front-end: the resource that will be returned to you and rendered in your web browser.
+Developers who work creating content for both the front-end and back-end are known as a full-stack developers.

 So onto the first user story.
 To get this prototype website off the ground we need to have a route setup to serve this page for us.
 Handily we've already done this with the above piece of code.
 Why reinvent the wheel when we can reuse the work we've already done.
 If that feels to easy, don't worry that will all change soon!